14 Lifesaving Tips to Survive Driving in Phuket!

-Yes, driving a bike in Thailand is fun, cheap, convenient but most travellers underestimate the consequences of events going wrong.
+Yes, driving a bike in Phuket is fun, cheap, convenient but most travellers underestimate the consequences of events going wrong.
 All it takes is a second and what was so much fun a minute ago turns out to be the nightmare of a lifetime.
 This page sums up 22 years of driving a bikes and cars safely in Thailand.
 It’s not meant to scare you but if you keep in mind the facts below, you will reduce the chances of something going wrong by a large percentage.
 So take 5 minutes and read this!

 As you can see on this video, cars keep driving through the intersection much after their light has turned red… Different country, different habits so it is to you to adapt to the local way.
 If you observe drivers around you you will notice that the first bikes crossing always look right and left (yes!
 Both ways!) before crossing.